SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/DatabaseTable/UpdateRow.md

 ## UpdateRow

 Update a row in a table
-<para /><b>Online Restricted:</b> The DatabaseTable agent is not available in Online by default.
+<br />**Online Restricted:** The DatabaseTable agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **tableName:** The name of the table to update; in the current release this must be an 'extratable'.
 Use the database name, on the form y\_aTable
 * **id:** The id of the row to update